Google litigation: Patacsil v. Google,. Inc.

 In re Google Location History Litigation, Case No. 5:18-cv-05062, U.S. District Court for the District of Northern California.
 The law firm Franklin D. Azar and Associates, P.C. was appointed interim class counsel in this privacy case by users of Google Maps or other Google applications, alleging that Google deliberately collected personal information from individuals in order to generate millions of dollars in revenue by covertly recording contemporaneous location data about users on their mobile devices who had specifically opted out of such tracking.

 Advertising

-Google, Inc. v.
-American Blind & Wallpaper Factory, Inc.

-Google, Inc. v.
-American Blind and Wallpaper Factory, Inc. was a decision of the United States District Court for the Northern District of California that challenged the legality of Google's AdWords program.
-The court concluded that, pending the outcome of a jury trial, Google AdWords may be in violation of trademark law.

 Rescuecom Corp. v.
 Google Inc.

 Rescuecom Corp. v.
 Google Inc. was a United States Court of Appeals for the Second Circuit case in which the court held that recommending a trademark for keyword advertising was a commercial use of the trademark, and could constitute trademark infringement.
 The case involved Rescuecom.
 Prior to the case's resolution, Google recommended the 'Rescuecom' trademark to businesses (including Rescuecom's competitors), that were buying keywords through Google's AdWords product.